-The Am29LV010B is a 1 Mbit, 3.0 Volt-only Flash memory device organized as 131,072 bytes.
-The Am29LV010B has a uniform sector architecture.

-The device is offered in 32-pin PLCC and 32-pin TSOP packages.
-The byte-wide (x8) data appears on DQ7-DQ0.
+The Am29LV040B is a single power supply, 4 Mbit, 3.0 Volt-only Flash memory device organized as 524,288 bytes.
+The data appears on DQ0-DQ7.
+The device is available in 32-pin PLCC and 32-pin TSOP packages.
 All read, erase, and program operations are accomplished using only a single power supply.
 The device can also be programmed in standard EPROM programmers.

-The standard Am29LV010B offers access times of 45, 55, 70, and 90 ns (100 ns part is also available), allowing high speed microprocessors to operate without wait states.
-To eliminate bus contention, the device has separate chip enable (CE#), write enable (WE#) and output enable (OE#) controls.
+The device offers access times of 60, 70, 90, and 120 ns allowing high speed microprocessors to operate without wait states.
+To eliminate bus contention, the device has separate control pins-chip enable (CE#), write enable (WE#), and output enable (OE#)-to control normal read and write operations.

-The device requires only a single power supply (2.7V-3.6V) for both read and write functions.
+The device requires only a single power supply (2.7 V-3.6V) for both read and write functions.
 Internally generated and regulated voltages are provided for the program and erase operations.